Brothers and Keepers: Plot summary

-Two brothers, Afro-Americans, John and Robert, grow up together in the same neighborhood in Homewood.
-But they live very different lives.
+Two brothers, Afro-Americans, John and Robert, grew up together in the same neighborhood in Homewood.
+But they lived very different lives.
 On November 15, 1975, the author's younger brother, Robert, was involved in a botched robbery that left a man dead.
-Being unemployed and in need of money to buy heroin he and his friends tried to steal a truck load of stolen TV sets, but one of his accomplices shot the fence who was trying to run away.
+Being unemployed and in need of money to buy heroin he and his friends tried to steal a truck load of stolen TV sets.
+One of his accomplices shot the fence and who was trying to run away.
 Wanted for armed robbery and murder, Robert and his accomplices ran for three months.
-Suddenly Robert turns up at John's house in Laramie, and stays overnight, before he was arrested by the police the next day.
+Suddenly Robert turns up at John's house in Laramie and stays overnight.
+He was arrested by the police the next day.
 John was a writer and taught literature and creative writing at the University of Wyoming at that time.
-As John got involved with them he himself became a suspect for the police.
-Robert, a junkie, drug dealer, and thief, eventually was sentenced to life in a Pittsburgh prison with no chance of parole, even though it wasn't he who shot the man.
+As John got involved with them, he became a suspect in the police.
+Robert, a junkie, drug dealer and thief was eventually sentenced to life in a Pittsburgh prison with no chance of parole, even though it wasn't him who shot the man.
 During his time in prison Robert is frequently visited by his brother John.
-Robert writes and talks to him about his experiences in the prison, and also earned a college degree whilst in prison.
+Robert writes and talks to him about his experiences in the prison.
+He also studied for a college degree while in prison.

-According to Lionel Mandy there are "at least two books within these covers", the first being a "biographical family portrait of the Widemans and their forebears", while the "second book concerns the prison, and the larger society within which it exists."
+According to Lionel Mandy there are "at least two books within these covers".
+The first is a "biographical family portrait of the Widemans and their forebears", while the "second book concerns the prison and the larger society within which it exists."

 Style

 The New York Times says that "by combining his [the author's] own literary skill with the candor and vitality of his brother's street style, Mr. Wideman gives added power and dimension to this book about the contrary values and goals of two brothers.
-It is a rare triumph in its use of diverse linguistic styles" and he "uses an impressive array of literary skills" and "convincingly mimes the rhythms and style of the Depression writings of Carl Sandburg and Margaret Walker."
+It is a rare triumph in its use of diverse linguistic styles".
+He "uses an impressive array of literary skills" and "convincingly mimes the rhythms and style of the Depression writings of Carl Sandburg and Margaret Walker."